syedumerahmedcode/strategy-pattern/README.md

 ## Out Of Scope

-- TODO: Describe this part.
+Since the main idea is to implement strategy method pattern in code, tests are out of scope of this project.

 ## Explanation Strategy Pattern

-**Reasons for using factory method pattern:**
+**Reasons for using strategy method pattern:**

 The **scenario used in this project** is as follows:

 - TODO: Describe scenario!
+- TODO: Create a rough UML diagram and adapt to the simulation solution implemented in the code.

 **Solution:**